 Violating Iowa’s workers’ compensation statute is a serious matter.
 If an employer fails to maintain workers’ comp insurance or to pay required benefits from its self-insurance account, the state may apply multiple civil penalties, including:

-According to Iowa Code, employers must pay death benefits when a covered employee dies from a work-related injury or illness.
+According to Iowa Code, employers must pay death benefits when a covered employee dies from a workplace injury or illness.
 Individuals who depended on the employee for financial support are eligible for these benefits, the size of which will depend on whether they were wholly or partially dependent.

 A surviving spouse, children under the age of 18, and disabled children of any age are considered to be wholly dependent.
 So are children under age 25 who can prove they were dependent on the worker.
 Other individuals who are mentally or physically disabled and dependent on the worker are also eligible for weekly workers’ compensation benefits.